NumEconCopenhagen/EconModel/README.md

 A small code library for easily working with economic models in Python with three objectives:

 1. Provide standard functionality for copying, saving and loading.
-1. Provide an easy interface to call [numba](http://numba.pydata.org/) JIT-compilled functions.
+1. Provide an easy interface to call [numba](http://numba.pydata.org/) JIT compilled functions.
 1. Provide an easy interface to call C++ functions.

 Examples are shown in [EconModelNotebooks](https://github.com/NumEconCopenhagen/EconModelNotebooks).